Akahug007/CIS11_Final_Project_TestScoreCalculator/README.md

 3. How to Assemble and Run
 To run this program, you will need an LC-3 simulator (such as LC3Tools or PennSim).

-Load the Code: Open your LC-3 simulator and load the .asm file.
+Load the Code: Open your LC-3 simulator and load the .obj file.

 Assemble: Use the simulator's "Assemble" command to convert the assembly code into machine code.
 This will generate a .obj file.